Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Related work

 \subsection{Algorithmic fairness in medicine}

 Historically, medical research and practice have been marked by biases against marginalised groups~\cite{kartoun2022prediction, van2002research}.
-For instance, risk score development on populations with low ethnic diversity detrimentally impacts risk management for minority groups, as demonstrated by the risk miscalibration for Black patients potentially explained by their under-representation in risk score development~\cite{kartoun2022prediction}.
-Our work is grounded on a detailed characterisation of the different ways in which such disparities may shape missing data and models trained on it.
+For instance, developing risk score assessment tools using data from populations with low ethnic diversity may detrimentally impact risk management for minority groups~\cite{kartoun2022prediction}.
+Our work is grounded on a detailed characterisation of the different ways in which disparities in the healthcare system and in the development of healthcare technologies have shaped missingness patterns in data.

-Machine learning pipelines have the risk of reinforcing biases present in the data~\cite{chouldechova2020snapshot}, and, as we argue in this paper, in what is absent from the data.
+Machine learning has the risk of reinforcing biases present in the data~\cite{chouldechova2020snapshot}, and, as we argue in this paper, in what is absent from the data.
 Measuring and mitigating the risk of inequitable real-world deployment is the aim of algorithmic fairness.
 Given that reinforcing biases is of critical concern in medicine, where data marked by inequalities can influence life-threatening decisions, algorithmic fairness has become a central concern in machine learning for healthcare~\cite{chen2020ethical}.

 When quantifying algorithmic fairness, three families of definitions emerge from the multiple definitions proposed in the literature~\cite{mitchell2021algorithmic, verma2018fairness}. \emph{Individual fairness}~\cite{dwork2012fairness} deems an algorithm fair if similar individuals (according to a relevant metric) are treated similarly. \emph{Causal fairness} deems an algorithm fair if the prediction would remain unchanged if an individual's group membership changed~\cite{kusner2017counterfactual}, or if group membership does not affect the prediction through inadmissible pathways~\cite{nabi2018fair}. \emph{Group fairness} defines fairness in terms of equal performance across groups, where the performance metric of interest may vary~\cite{hardt2016equality,chouldechova2017fair}.
 Individual fairness requires access to a relevant, task-specific, distance metric to assess who is ``similar", and notions of causal fairness require knowledge of the causal graph between all covariates and target labels.
 In practice, it is rare to have access to such distance metrics or causal graphs.
 As a result, group fairness definitions are the most widely used in practice.